 When property owners cannot pay their taxes to the county, the homes are foreclosed on and sold to the highest bidder at auction to satisfy the debt.
 Should another lienholder hold a claim on the property that is superior or of a higher priority, you could lose your investment.
 Additionally, if another lienholder wishes to redeem their claim on the property for which you hold the tax lien, they must pay what you bought the tax lien for plus an added set amount.
 Remember, too, the owner typically has 12 months to pay the tax lien while your funds are sitting, which is critical to know about buying distressed properties in Fort Myers.

-Core Real Estate Properties knows all about buying distressed properties in Fort Myers, making it easy for you!
-Call Core Real Estate Properties at (239)360-3176 or send us a message today!
+Core Real Estate Solutions knows all about buying distressed properties in Fort Myers, making it easy for you!
+Call Core Real Estate Solutions at (239)360-3176 or send us a message today!